dreamtools/dreamtools/README.rst

    :target: http://dreamtools.readthedocs.org/en/latest/?badge=latest
    :alt: Documentation Status

-:Python version: DREAMTools is supported for Python 2.7, 3.4 and 3.5
+:Python version: DREAMTools is supported for Python 2.7, 3.4 and 3.5.
+    Pre-compiled versions are available for Linux and MAC platforms through Anaconda and the **bioconda** channel.

 :Note about coverage: We do not run the entire test suite on Travis, which
                       reports a 40% test coverage.
 Note however, that the actual test coverage is about 80%.